Collegiate Sports Yorkdale.

 Tuesday, August 21st, 1979 was my first full day of employment at Collegiate Sports.
 Friday, August 21st, 1981 was my final day of employment at Collegiate Sports.
 For exactly two years I absolutely loved working there and I never missed a day.
 I took great pride when parents would bring their little son down to my self-proclaimed hockey heaven.
 He would be just starting hockey and needed all the gear.
 I always worked within their budget and I never tried to oversell.
 They always left with what they needed at a price they could afford and that was by far the best part of my job at Collegiate.

 I have so many great memories and I did meet my future wife Bonnie.
 She was the part-time cashier working the evening shift at the courtesy desk back on my first day, my first full day that is.
-Once I became engaged to Bonnie I realized that there was absolutely no way that my now $225 weekly salary was going to suffice in my soon to be adult world.
-Working at Collegiate was fine while I was living carefree at home paying my mother her room and board, but I now needed to put my big boy pants on and I simply needed a much better paying job.
+Once I got engaged to Bonnie I realized that there was absolutely no way that my now $225 weekly salary was going to suffice in my soon to be adult world.
+Working at Collegiate was fine and dandy while I was living carefree at home paying my mother her room and board.
+But I now needed to put my big boy pants on and I simply needed a much better paying job.

 Period.

 Collegiate Sports is no more.
 After a series of mergers and takeovers, it has become Sports Chek.
-Today there still is a Sport Chek store in the Yorkdale Shopping Mall although it resembles nothing of my old Collegiate Sports store.
+Today there still is a Sport Chek store in the Yorkdale Shopping Mall although it resembles nothing of the old Collegiate Sports store.
 It is so true that old saying about how all great things must come to an end.
-It is too bad Collegiate Sports came to an end, it sure was a great store.
-And it was a great place to work so long as you remember that it's not always about the money.
+It is too bad Collegiate Sports came to an end, it sure was a great store and a great place to work so long as you remember that it's not always about the money.